 Nori, the seaweed sheets used to wrap sushi, is a nutritional powerhouse high in choline, inositol, B vitamins, minerals, and taurine.
 (83)

-Taurine is a precursor to the neurotransmitter GABA (gamma-aminobutyric acid).
+Taurine is an amino acid that stimulates the release of the neurotransmitter GABA (gamma-aminobutyric acid).

 GABA is so important for enabling you to feel relaxed and happy, it’s sometimes called “nature’s Valium.”
 (84)